kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-Note diagnostic metrics are available only for inputs `prometheus` adn `istio` and are disabled by default, diagnostic metrics for the `runtime` and `otlp` inputs is not available.
+Note diagnostic metrics are available only for inputs `prometheus` adn `istio` and are disabled by default.

 ### Step 10: Deploy the Pipeline